Updated: 5 December 2020

 In 2014 I ‘retired’ from classroom teaching after 3 years as Head of Psychology at Woodhouse Grove School in Bradford and a brief spell teaching on an access course at Leeds City College.
 Partly, this was the result of the stress brought by having a very, very difficult class of Year 12s – it being highly unusual to have such immature and disruptive behaviour in 6th Form.
-Thankfully, my business providing private tuition in Psychology and Sociology was thriving business providing private tuition in Psychology and Sociology. so I decided to focus on that.
-I also carry out personal therapy and I’ve been providing sociopsychological courses for adult learners at the aforementioned Rossett School since 2011 and at Shipley College since 2014.
-It often seems I’m as busy as ever!
+Thankfully, my business providing private tuition in Psychology and Sociology was thriving. so I decided to focus on that.
+Since 2001 I had also been facilitating a handful of clients for counselling & therapy and that grew in importance too until I gave it up in early 2020 as a planned move towards ‘semi-retirement’.
+I’ve been providing sociopsychological courses for adult learners at the aforementioned Rossett School since 2011 and at Shipley College since 2014.
+For all that I’m working towards semi-retirement, it sometimes seems I’m as busy as ever!